 Applicants who are considered to be good candidates for the Fellowship will be invited to interview.
-We prefer to host interviews during the morning or afternoon on two different days (an applicant would only need to attend one of the two days): Friday, February 12, 2021 and Monday, February 15, 2021.
-While we prefer to hold in-person interviews, we understand that this may be difficult, impractical, or even impossible for qualified applicants for any number of reasons.
-Indeed, given the current pandemic, we may not be able to offer in-person interviews this year.
-We are committed to being flexible, whether it be scheduling an alternative interview date or offering video conferencing.
+We prefer to host interviews during the morning or afternoon on two different days (an applicant would only need to attend one of the two days): Friday, February 16, 2024 and Monday, February 19, 2024.
+We understand that in-person interviews may be difficult, impractical, or even impossible for qualified applicants for any number of reasons.
+As such, we will offer video interviews only.
+However, if an applicant would like to visit our office prior to accepting a position, we are happy to arrange for that.
 Shortly after all interviews have been completed, selected candidates will be offered (via email or phone call) a position.
 Forum Ohio will notify all remaining candidates once positions have been filled.